Matuco19/Matuco19Setup/README.md

 <h2>About Me</h2>

-I've always liked programming in the backend area but I have knowledge in frontend, I've always liked playing different games, especially sandbox and survival, I always try to learn more about other programming languages and frameworks.
+I've always liked programming in the backend area but I have knowledge in frontend, I' always liked playing different games, especially sandbox and survival, I always try to learn more about other programming languages and frameworks.
 I'm currently learning React.
 For now my website is not available as it is still under development, a great website with great projects!

 <h2>My General Developer Roadmap:</h2>